HighNESS Conceptual Design Report: Volume I: Design of the ESS Ultracold Neutron source

 \subsection{UCN scientific case and general overview of the field}

 \text

-The extremely low energy levels of ultracold neutrons, often on the order of several \SI{}{neV}, enable them to exhibit unique properties.
-They can be reflected from various materials at all angles of incidence, depending on the energy range associated with the material.
-Consequently, UCNs can be stored in material traps\cite{Zeldovich_59}, magnetic traps\cite{Vladimirskii_1961}, or even be subjected to gravitational confinement.
-UCNs have the potential to remain within experimental setups for extended periods, sometimes spanning several hundred seconds.
+The extremely low energies of ultracold neutrons, in the order of several hundred neV and below, enable them to exhibit unique properties.
+Neutrons are massive, neutral, nuclear particles and are affected by the gravitational, magnetic, week and strong interaction.
+Usually, the UCN’s energy is defined as being smaller than the effective strong interaction potential $V_\mathrm{F}$ (Fermi potential) of Beryllium, which is 252 neV.
+The reflecting properties, together with gravity and magnetic fields led to the idea of building traps for UCNs \cite{Zeldovich_59,Vladimirskii_1961}, in which they can be stored for a long time limited by neutron $\beta$-decay.
 This characteristic makes them highly responsive to subtle phenomena.
 In many cases, despite their significantly lower fluxes, UCNs prove to be more sensitive probes compared to thermal and cold neutrons.

 It was F.L.
-Shapiro, who pointed out the possibility of procession measurements with UCN \cite{Shapiro_1968}, followed by the first reported observations of UCNs \cite{Lushchikov_1969} \cite{STEYERL196933}.
-This led to a rapid developments in the field during the 1970s, resulting into substantial enhancements in precision in measuring the neutron lifetime \cite{history_plot}.
-They also played a crucial role in setting constraints on the neutron's electric dipole moment (EDM) \cite{Golub_Pendlebury_1972}, and later to the discovery of gravitational eigenstates of UCN above a flat mirror \cite{Valery_2002}.
+Shapiro, who pointed out the possibility of precession measurements with UCN \cite{Shapiro_1968}, followed by the first reported observations of UCNs \cite{Lushchikov_1969} \cite{STEYERL196933}.
+This led to rapid developments in the field during the 1970s, resulting in substantial enhancements in precision in measuring the neutron lifetime \cite{history_plot}.
+They also played a crucial role in setting constraints on the electric dipole moment (EDM) of the neutron \cite{Golub_Pendlebury_1972}, and later in the discovery of gravitational eigenstates of UCN above a flat mirror \cite{Valery_2002}.

 Increasing the quantity of ultracold neutrons introduced into experiments remains a valuable approach for improving experimental precision.
-In cases where the free neutron lifetime isn't the main limiting factor for losses, as observed in neutron EDM measurements, significant enhancements can also be achieved by extending the storage duration\footnote{It's important to note that certain experiments depend on a substantial transmitted flux of UCNs rather than a dense storage.}.
-However, it's important to highlight that regardless of the scenario, existing experiments with ultracold neutrons are primarily restricted by counting statistics.
-For a comprehensive overview of the scientific capabilities of UCNs and the specific needs of respective experiments, please refer to \cite{Abele:2022iml}.
+In cases where the free neutron lifetime is not the main limiting factor for losses, as observed in neutron EDM measurements, significant enhancements can also be achieved by extending the storage duration\footnote{It's important to note that certain experiments depend on a substantial transmitted flux of UCNs rather than a dense storage.}.
+However, it is important to highlight that regardless of the scenario, existing experiments with ultracold neutrons are primarily restricted by counting statistics.
+For a comprehensive overview of the scientific capabilities of UCNs and the specific needs of respective experiments the reader can refer to \cite{ABELE20231}.